williamcanin/chameleon-jek/README-en_US.md

   <img src="https://raw.githubusercontent.com/williamcanin/chameleon-jek/master/assets/images/preview/chameleonjek-logotype.png" alt="Chameleon Jek Logotype" width="500px" height="55%"/>
 </p>

-> Sorry for the inconvenience :( The project was removed due to lack of
+> Sorry for the inconvenience :( The project was removed due to lack of consistency, but encouraged,
-> consistency but cheer up, as its release will soon be consistent.
+> in the future the project will continue and be consiste

 ## Table of Contets